 You can certainly travel for cheaper than the prices Contiki and most tour companies boast, but part of the fun is meeting new people and having everything planned for you.
 It is wise to find out what is included in the tour fee prior to putting down a deposit.
 Are the excursions included or is there an additional charge?
 What about transportation?
 Do a little legwork ahead of time to make sure you are getting the most for your hard earned dollars.

 If you are in your thirties, you may be one of the oldest members of the group.
 Many travellers are students or young travellers on a trip funded by their parents or on a gap year from school

 You should prepare to be surrounded by hung-over people each morning and possibly kept up at night by the sounds of drunken travelers

 4. You will have at least one roommate

 Unless you pay extra you will be sharing a room with another person of the same sex.
 You might meet your future best friend or you might get kicked out of the room at 4am when he or she brings a “friend” over

 You aren’t on a luxury tour.
-None of these tour companies offer 5-star hotels, first class transportation, or room service
+Contiki do not generally offer 5-star hotels, first class transportation, or room service.

 These may not be deal breakers for you, but not everyone will enjoy traveling in that environment.
 Tours with Contiki and similar companies are a safe, fun, and relatively inexpensive way to see the world.
-Do your homework before choosing a tour group and go into the experience open minded and ready for anything.
+Do your homework before choosing to book a Contiki group tour and go into the experience open minded and ready for anything.